 As parents, we hear a lot about the different types of parenting.
+I’d heard about authoritarian parenting but wondered what some authoritarian parenting examples and long-term effects might be.

 The right parenting styles help prepare our kids for the real world.
 They foster kindness, integrity, and honor.
 They make for a better generation than the ones that came before.